 A Note on Hurricanes Harvey, Irma, and Maria

 Disasters hit our most vulnerable communities the hardest.
-After Katrina, community development organizations organizations - and the mission-driven service providers they support - played an important role in rebuilding and restrengthening communities that were already struggling with poverty and unemployment before the storm.
-Many of the same organizations, including the Houston Food Bank and North Dallas Food Bank, are on the ground in Texas providing direct assistance to the families and communities affected by the unprecedented flooding and destruction of Hurricane Harvey and Irma.
+After Katrina, community development organizations - and the mission-driven service providers they support - played an important role in rebuilding and restrengthening communities that were already struggling with poverty and unemployment before the storm.
+Many of the same organizations, including Metropolitan Ministries in Tampa, the Houston Food Bank and the North Dallas Food Bank were on the ground in Texas and Florida providing direct assistance to the families and communities affected by the unprecedented flooding and destruction of Hurricane Harvey and Irma.

 We hope these stories provide hope for survivors and a template for policymakers looking to support rebuilding efforts.